Chapter 11

 Luke nodded.

-"I'm not in a position to reveal much details myself, commander.
-If you need more information you have to contact Master Tyloban or the Supreme Chancellor.
+"If you need more information you have to contact Master Tyloban or the Supreme Chancellor, commander.
 Is there anything you want to report about miss Solichor?"

-He smiled satisfied and confident at Luke, who felt some uneasiness.
+He smiled satisfied and confident at Luke who felt some uneasiness.
 Liane had been using her Dark Side powers again.

 "I will report this, commander, but you have to allow me to talk to her in person none the less."